eXtended Reality Collaborative (XRC)

 Are you interested in collaborative opportunities in using Digital Technology?
 Would you like to know more about Virtual, Augmented, Mixed and eXtended Reality, Motion capture, 3D Scanning...
 Digital Artefacts?

-Do you have a research idea we can collaborate with you?
-Would you like us to help with your business development looking at integrating new technologies, virtual reality training solutions, visualising complex information, as well as many more ways we can help you?
+Would you like us to help with your business development looking at integrating new technologies, virtual reality training solutions, visualising complex information, immersive learning, as well as many more ways we can help you?